 Court cases in the United States are split into two categories: criminal cases and civil cases.
 Civil cases occur when one individual brings charges against another for harm they have caused.
 Criminal cases occur when the state or federal government brings charges against an individual for breaking the law.
 This is the government’s way of enforcing the rules and ensuring that all citizens follow the law.

-If you are accused of a crime of any kind, it is important to take the situation seriously.
+If you are accused of a crime of any kind in Torrance, CA, it is important to take the situation seriously.
 Criminal charges are a grave matter and can have a significant impact on your lifestyle, family, and future.
 The consequences are often severe and can alter every part of your life.

-The attorneys at Ernenwein & Mathes, LLP, are here to help you through a variety of criminal defense cases.
-No matter the nature of your case, the severity of your charges, or the urgency of your need, we give you the best chance of winning your Southern California criminal defense case.
+A Torrance criminal defense lawyer at Ernenwein & Mathes, LLP, is here to help you through a variety of criminal defense cases.
+No matter the nature of your case, the severity of your charges, or the urgency of your need, we give you the greatest chance of winning your Southern California criminal defense case.

 When you work with our team, you have access to extensive legal resources.
 We use all the tools at our disposal, including private investigators, to collect airtight evidence in your favor.
 We can build a reliable case for you and fight it tenaciously in court.
 When your case ends, you can rest assured that every effort has been made to maintain your innocence.